About HTTPS on this site

 But there's more palpable reasons for my rejection of letsencrypt.

-Using it requires me to agree to some things which, without going into detail (IANAL), amounts to making a contract with a company in the USA, under US law, and willingly providing them with personal data to be stored on servers in the USA that aren't protected by any privacy laws to speak of.
+Using it requires me to agree to some things which, in my layman understanding, amounts to making a contract with a company in the USA, under US law, and willingly provide them with personal data to be stored on servers in the USA that aren't protected by any privacy laws to speak of.

-Now why would I do that when I live in a country with much better privacy laws and went out of my way to not willingly store any data on any servers in the US of A?
+Now why would I do that when I live in a country with much better privacy laws and went out of my way to not willingly store any data on any servers in the USA?

 Secondly, when I tried it once it asked me to run a python script that did all sorts of things to my system (obviously it needs root privileges).